Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.25 Keeper App Project - Part 2/README.md

 This is the Keeper app part 2.
 You can obtain the starting CodeSandbox from the course resources.
 If you prefer to work locally, download a copy, then run `npm install` followed by `npm start` to run it on a local server.
 If you are working in CodeSandbox, simply fork your own copy.

 The goal of this challenge is straightforward: render all notes currently stored inside our `Notes.js` file, which contains an array called `notes`, into our Keeper app as separate `Note` components.
 This will utilize many concepts learned previously, especially props and mapping.

+## Expected Outcome

+The finished app should display all notes dynamically.
+When you add a new entry in the `Notes.js` file, it should appear immediately in the app.
+This dynamic rendering is possible because we will map through the notes array.